 Check the recommended feeding guidelines

-Each pet food product has individual feeding guides based on the calories provided by the food and this should be used as the starting point for estimating how much food to offer your dog.
-These feeding guides have been carefully calculated, but as the name suggests, they are simply a guide and the exact amount fed must be tailored to your pet’s individual requirements.
+Each pet food product has individual feeding guides based on the weight of your dog as well as the calories provided by the food.
+This should be used as the starting point for estimating how much food to offer your dog.
+These feeding guides have been carefully calculated, but as the name suggests, they are simply a guide and the exact amount fed must be tailored to your pet’s individual exercise requirements.

 Different dietary formats (for example canned and dry foods) have different energy densities, so it is important to weigh food and not estimate the quantity.
 Also remember that these feeding guides are determined based on daily servings so if you’re feeding your dog multiple times a day, remember to divide the amount of food you feed them each time accordingly.